AndreaViolaCaroline/1dv610-assignment-L1/testrapport.md

 ## What is being tested?

-The converter package "wizard" can convert back and forth between the wind speed units kmh, m/s, ft/s, mph and knots, the temperature units fahrenheit, celsius and also do certain conversions from common US distance units to certain metric units.
+The package "wizard" can convert back and forth between the wind speed units kmh, m/s, ft/s, mph and knots, the temperature units fahrenheit, celsius, do certain conversions from common US distance units to certain metric units, convert ounces and pounds to grams/kilograms and convert pints and gallons to litres.

 The tests covers all units, unit per unit (see tables below) making sure all algorithms are correct.

 ## How is it being tested?

 I created a test folder where I ran npm init and basically had a seperate javascript project.
 I found a command 'npm link' that was new to me (indepth info at https://docs.npmjs.com/cli/v8/commands/npm-link).
 Essentially, it lets you test your package without hosting it on npm first thing.
 Creating a symbolic link between projects in your global node modules folder on your computer, making it easier to develop and lets you reference your package locally!
+(This part will however be removed upon publishing the package on NPM)

 Inside that test folder I created a simple app.js file and simulated the wizard being used, changing the options object and validating the calculations manually as well as trying to "ruin" the functionality by providing wrong/missing arguments.